codethrax/RealisticRP/README.md

 * Your code must have no whitespaces between a function's start/end and its code.
 * Your code must have no spaces between parenthesis.
 * Your code must use correct grammar.

+## When will my feature be added?
+You can see all of the planned features, as well as when they'll be added, here: https://trello.com/b/cwezc94j/realisticrp